 – 2018 –

-The project is gaining momentum.
-People are volunteering, the plans have been drawn up, and the estimates for renovations have been completed.
+The project gained momentum.
+People volunteered.
+Plans were drawn up, and estimates for the renovations acquired.

 – 2019 –

-As for August, works on the temple / gompa and library are near to completion.
-Courageous volunteers are setting up the floor boards.
-The beautiful altar has been delivered and put in place.
+In August, work on the temple / gompa and library were nearly completed.
+Courageous volunteers put the floor boards in place.
+The beautiful altar was delivered and set in place.

-The altar has been painted, according to the wish of Lama Zopa Rinpoche, with classical Tibetan decoration by the Nepalese/American artist Gelek Sherpa.
+The altar was painted, according to the wish of Lama Zopa Rinpoche, with classical Tibetan decoration by the Nepalese artist Gelek Sherpa.

 Location